The SegTraQ (SegTraQ) class#

 Compute region similarity metrics and optionally merge them into the cell table.

-This runs, in order: 1) IoU between each cell and its best-matching nucleus 2) Similarity between per-cell expression and its matched nucleus 3) Similarity between the cell’s nucleus vs. cytoplasm expression 4) Similarity of gene expression in an eroded interior (“center”) and
+This runs, in order: 1) matching between each cell and its best-matching nucleus 2) similarity between per-cell expression and its matched nucleus 3) similarity between the cell’s nucleus-overlapping and cytoplasmic expression 4) similarity between center and border expression 5) similarity between border and neighborhood expression 6) border admixture score

 - Parameters:

-inplace (bool, default=True) – If True, writes results into sdata.tables[tables_key].obs and returns None.
-If False, returns a dictionary of DataFrames without writing.
+inplace (bool, default=True) – If True, writes results into .obs and/or .uns as implemented by the underlying functions and returns None.
+If False, returns all results as a dictionary.

 - Returns: